 3. Your relationship has trust issues

 Trust is a major pillar that holds up all healthy relationships, romantic or otherwise.
 Casey, a 26-year-old reader from Dallas, says, “Whenever I thought of trust issues, I thought of cheating and infidelity.
 But then, I started living with my partner, and I was constantly walking on eggshells.
 He didn’t trust me to make good decisions and do the right thing.
 I didn’t trust him to be understanding or kind or empathetic.
-Worst of all, I lost trust in my own abilities to be a strong, independent person.
-I’ve never looked at trust the same way since.”
+Worst of all, I lost trust in my own ability to be a strong, independent person.
+I’ve never looked at trust the same way since then.”

 Related Reading: 8 Signs You Have A Controlling And Manipulative Husband

 4. You constantly edit your thoughts and speech when you walk on eggshells around someone

 Saying hurtful things in a relationship is never ideal, and needs to be avoided as much as possible.
 But what if you’re constantly checking yourself before you speak?
 Or even checking your thoughts before they’re fully formed?
 What does it mean to walk on eggshells with someone?
 Well, one sign is that you’ll have an internal editor constantly plaguing your existence.
 Because God knows how your partner might react or how they’ll play off your relationship insecurities.

 Unpredictability is a trademark behavior of narcissists and master manipulators.
 In a relationship meant to be built on trust, we do expect a certain level of stability and peace.
 Sudden, volatile behavior upsets both our individual equilibrium and that of the relationship.

-- When you’re always in a state of limbo, wondering what to do and how to avoid an unpleasant situation, you’re less likely to focus on yourself and your own happiness, making you more dependent on your partner.
+- When you’re always in a state of limbo, wondering what to do and how to avoid an unpleasant situation, you’re less likely to focus on yourself and your own happiness, making you more dependent on your partner

 7. You’ve lost your core identity

 What does it mean to walk on eggshells with someone?
 You lose all sense of self.
 A line from a favorite movie of mine says, “Being in love is about being yourself, only with someone else.”
 It sounds simple enough, but I always find it to be one of the deepest, most complex truths about identity and intimacy.

 - If you’re constantly watching what you say and do, you lose all sense of original thought and feeling.
-The fact that you are disparaging your self-worth, holding yourself back from expressing your opinion, and all that only to not upset someone, are signs you’re walking on eggshells.
+The fact that you are disparaging your self-worth, holding yourself back from expressing your opinion – and all that only to not upset someone – are signs you’re walking on eggshells

 At some level, most of us seek and enjoy approval from those we love.
-We want to please them and we want them to like and celebrate who we are and what we do.
+We want to please them, and we want them to like and celebrate who we are and what we do.
 When the responses are not what we expect, there can be a sense of intense disappointment and relationship doubts.

 Related Reading: Are Men Turned Off By Feminists?

-9. Your relationship has no equality
+9. A walking-on-eggshells relationship has no equality

 “If a partner is constantly critical of you, you don’t share a healthy connection.
 There is no equality and no respect.
 Even if there is respect, it is forced rather than natural.
 And while you can respect someone without loving them, you cannot love someone without respecting them.
 Soon, it becomes a dominant-submissive relationship where you are the constant submissive,” Kavita says.

-11. You overlook all their flaws
+11. You feel guilty while you overlook all their flaws

 “My partner’s not the best, but…” is a sentence that comes up very often when people walking on eggshells are trying to defend their relationship and their partners.
 Again, no one’s perfect, and in a healthy relationship, looking for perfection isn’t a great way to go about things.
 It is important, however, to acknowledge and address each other’s flaws, especially if they are detrimental to the relationship and your own mental health.